GfSE/SAF-Specification/stakeholders.md

 * Who provides the inputs to a critical function?
 # Customer (Representative)
 Definition - Customer (Representative):
 (1) [SAF] The primary goal in a Customer (Representative) role is to represent the end-user, an individual, organization, or enterprise that benefits from the operation of the system.
-In this role the Customer (Representative) provides usage scenario(s), user need(s) and requirement(s).
+In this role the Customer (Representative) provides usage scenarios, user needs and requirements.
 (2) [SAF] The secondary goal in a Customer (Representative) role is to represent the Acquirer, who buys or procures a product or service from a supplier.
 The Acquirer selected by the User to serve as their technical representative to:
 1. Specify the system.
 2. Select a System Developer or Services Provider.
 3. Provide technical assistance.
 4. Provide contractual oversight for the execution of the contract and delivery of a verified and validated system to the User.
-Note: All other Stakeholder(s) do not use the system for purpose, and they do not need or require the system to satisfy any need.
-Therefore, interests of the end-user and claims of the other stakeholders could be contradicting and the Customer (Representative) role therefore strives for a solution satisfying all the Stakeholder Requirement(s).
+Note: All other Stakeholders do not use the system for purpose, and they do not need or require the system to satisfy any need.
+Therefore, interests of the end-user and claims of the other stakeholders could be contradicting and the Customer (Representative) role therefore strives for a solution satisfying all the Stakeholder Requirements.

 ## Concern
 # Hardware Developer